-The Management-Labor Advisory Committee (MLAC), originally known as the "Mahonia Hall Group," was initially created by Governor Goldschmidt to draft the 1990 workers' compensation reforms.
-The MLAC was later put into statute as advisory to the Legislature and the DCBS Director on matters concerning workers' compensation.
+The Management-Labor Advisory Committee (MLAC), originally known as the "Mahonia Hall Group," was initially created to draft the 1990 workers' compensation reforms.
+MLAC was later put into statute as an advisory body to the Legislature and the DCBS Director on matters concerning workers' compensation.